orbs-network/website/content/blog/bitdroplet-lists-orbs-token/blog.md

 ### ORBS, the native token of the Orbs Network, has been listed on Bitdroplet dApp by Bitbns!

 [Bitdroplet](https://bitdroplet.com/dapp/) is a decentralized systematic investment plan (SIP) for investing in various crypto assets.
-With over 4+ active users, Bitdroplet enables deploying SIP strategies without relying on centralized exchanges.
+With over 4.7 million active users, Bitdroplet enables deploying SIP strategies without relying on centralized exchanges.

 ![](/assets/img/blog/bitdroplet-lists-orbs-token/img1.png)